Khushi-vermaa/delta_demo/README.md

 # delta_demo
-this is the git and github demo practice
+this is the git and github demo practice.